A safety kit is essential for any household. Here are the 10 items you need to keep your family safe.

 A lantern can illuminate an entire indoor or outdoor area, within reason.
 Lanterns cast a soft, yet bright light in all directions, whereas a flashlight and head lamp typically have an intense, directional beam.

 Most battery powered lanterns have a light range of about 20-25 feet, providing ample light in situations such as a power outage or camping excursion.
+Lanterns are a reliable, consistent source of light, that will provide visibility and peace of mind in both emergency and non-emergency settings.

-Best For Emergencies: Hand crank Flashlights
+Best For Emergencies: Hand Crank Flashlights

+Hand crank flashlights provide light without the need of batteries, making them a cost-effective and reliable alternative to traditional flashlights.
 Hand crank flashlights come in handy during power outages and natural disasters when you are away from home or do not have spare batteries laying around.

 Even if you have extra batteries on hand, they can quickly run out.
 In a power outage lasting several days and multiple battery operated light sources on, you would need a large supply of batteries to hold you over.

-Depending on the model, the light generated can last up to several hours!
+With a hand crank flashlight, however, you can charge the light simply by cranking the handle, and depending on the model, the light generated can last up to several hours!
 Some models even feature a built-in battery which helps store and transfer the energy generated by cranking the handle, making it last even longer.
+This means that you can use the flashlight in an emergency and be sure that it will last until the situation is resolved.

 Best Indirect Source of Light: Waterproof Matches

+Waterproof matches can be extremely handy in situations where making your own source of heat and light is needed.
 These matches are much more reliable than regular ones since they are sealed with wax, making them waterproof and wind-resistant.
 They can also be stored for longer periods of time without the risk of moisture ruining them.

 Waterproof matches also make an excellent fire starter if you’re looking to get a fire going quickly.
 When lit, the match will remain lit for several seconds, allowing you to light other combustible materials such as paper, kindling, or even leaves.